mgaIIi/DF_UNIGE/Theory/Windows Registries.md

 	- Details: This key is used to determine how files with certain extensions are handled by Windows, which program are used to open them, and the properties and actions available for these file types.

 2. **HKEY_CURRENT_USER**
-	- Purpose: Contains cofiguration settings and preferences for the currently logged-in user
+	- Purpose: Contains configuration settings and preferences for the currently logged-in user
-	- Details: This includes user-specific setttings like desktop background, screen saver, folder views, and application settings.
+	- Details: This includes user-specific settings like desktop background, screen saver, folder views, and application settings.
 It maps to the user's profile directory.
 It maps to the user's profile directory

 3. **HKEY_LOCAL_MACHINE**
 	- Purpose: Contains settings and configuration information for the local computer, applying to all users.
-	- Details: This includes hardware settings, system-wid software settings, and system configuration.
-It is divided into several subkeys, such as:
+	- Details: This includes hardware settings, system-wide software settings, and system configuration.
+It is divided into several sub-keys, such as:
-		- **HARDWARE** : Informailn about hardware currently detected in the system
+		- **HARDWARE** : Information about hardware currently detected in the system
 		- **SAM** : Security Account Manager database, which stores information about user accounts
 		- **SECURITY** : Security-related information, including local security policies
 		- **SOFTWARE** : Installed software and configuration settings